Bayezid I: Bayezid in captivity

+Early accounts

+Festivities with Bayezid as prisoner, after conquering Rum territories.
+Zafarnama, 1528 (Golestan, MS 708).

 German traveller and writer Johann Schiltberger did not write anything about the cell, bars or violent death.
 Another contemporary, Jean II Le Maingre, who witnessed Bayezid's captivity, wrote nothing about the cell or poisoning either.
 Clavijo, who came to Timur's court in 1404 as part of the embassy and visited Constantinople on his return trip, also did not mention the cell.
 All Greek sources of the first decade of the 15th century are equally silent about the cell.
 Sharafaddin Yazdi in Zafar-nama wrote that Bayezid was treated with respect, and at his request, Turco-Mongols found his son among the captives and brought him to his father.
+Scene of festivities with Bayezid as prisoner were reported and depicted in miniatures.
 Regarding Bayezid's wife, Sharafaddin wrote that Timur sent her and his daughters to her husband.
 Olivera allegedly became a Muslim under the influence of Timur.

 First references to a disrespectful attitude towards Bayazid appear in the works of ibn Arabshah (1389–1450) and Constantine of Ostrovica.
 Ibn Arabshah wrote that "Bayezid's heart was broken to pieces" when he saw that his wives and concubines were serving at a banquet.

 Ibn Arabshah wrote the following about the captivity of Bayezid:

 Ibn Usman became a prey and was locked up like a bird in a cage.

 However, this is just a "flowery style", and not a real cell.
 According to literary historian H.A.R.
 Gibb, "the flowery elegance of style has also affected historiography.
 Most of the authors of the Timurid era succumbed to its influence ."

 Constantine of Ostrovica wrote neither about the cell, nor about the nudity of Bayezid's wife; though he did write that Bayezid committed suicide.
 In the story of Constantine, just like in that of ibn Arabshah, the sultan was so struck by the fact that his wife carried wine to a feast that he poisoned himself with a poison from his ring.